-The PRHFA will verify the information provided in the documents align with the proposed transaction and register in the HBA Platform.
-If additional time is needed, the Lending Institution may submit a written time extension request to PRHFA.
+The PRHFA will verify the information provided in the documents are align with the proposed transaction and registered in the HBA Platform.
+The Lending Institution may submit a written time extension request to PRHFA if additional time is needed.
 Just cause must be provided for the time extension request, and PRHFA will evaluate them on a case-by-case basis.